jack8558/CSCI-739-GraphGrad/README.md

 ![Alt text](image-1.png)

-Here blue rectangle is showed as leaf tensors and orange circles are representing operators that combines tensors.
+Here blue rectangle is shown as leaf tensors and orange circles are representing operators that combines tensors.

 NOTE: Since GraphGrad uses lazy evaluation, it does not evaluate until the eval function is called.
 Because of this, it accumulates the nodes and constructs the graph until eval is called.
 Due to this reason, if a user tries to build a super big graph and it does not get evaluated in an intermediate step, it might run into a memory error.